Players who switched international teams and how they fared

 “It represents a lot to me.
 In all honesty, after choosing to play for France I regretted it and then I felt for me personally I hadn’t made the best choice.”

-What Happened Next: The 25-year-old made his Algeria debut in June this year against Uganda in an AFCON qualification match and has two caps at the time of writing.
+What Happened Next: The 25-year-old made his Algeria debut in June 2023 against Uganda in an AFCON qualification match and has two caps at the time of writing.
 He will be hoping for many more caps in the years to come and live up to the praise he received from Pep Guardiola.

 “Aouar is excellent.
 He’s always very calm with the ball at his feet, with an excellent technical quality.
 He is a very good player.
 He is incredible.”
 The Spaniard declared after facing him in the Champions League back in 2018.